aquova/pico8/README.md

     - A composition of the title theme from the *Final Fantasy* series
 - Game of Life
     - Conway's Game of Life done in Pico-8, complete with editor
+- Honeytrap
+    - A prototype game about a bee flying from flower to flower collecting pollen.
+Unfinished, but somewhat playable.
 - Huck Dunt
     - A demake of Duck Hunt done to fit in the length of two tweets (480 characters)
 - Icosahedron